Nixinova/LinguistJS/readme.md

     Apply heuristics to ambiguous languages (use alongside `--quick` to overwrite).
   - `--checkShebang`:
     Check shebang (`#!`) lines for explicit classification (use alongside `--quick` to overwrite).
+  - `--checkModeline`:
+    Check modelines for explicit classification (use alongside `--quick` to overwrite).
 - `--help`:
   Display a help message.
 - `--version`: